WENDY ANDRINGA, RLA, WEDG, LEED AP, ASLA

 FOUNDER & PRINCIPAL

-Wendy has over 19 years of experience designing, managing, and overseeing the implementation of award-winning landscapes in the New York metropolitan region.
+Wendy has over 20 years of experience designing, managing, and overseeing the implementation of award-winning landscapes in the New York metropolitan region.
 She excels at coordinating multidisciplinary teams and complex processes for public-private partnerships, municipalities, and development teams.
 Prior to founding Assemblage, Wendy worked at SCAPE Landscape Architecture, Starr Whitehouse Landscape Architects and Planners, and Dirtworks.
-At these firms she led projects in higher education, health care, public parks & plazas, adventure playgrounds, waterfront parks, and mixed use developments.
+At these firms she led projects in public parks & plazas, waterfront parks, higher education, health care, and mixed use developments.
 Wendy has had academic appointments at the CCNY Spitzer School of Architecture, Columbia University GSAPP, and the SUNY College of Environmental Science and Forestry (ESF).
-Wendy earned her MLA at ESF, where her capstone research took her to Brasília, Brazil to investigate the contemporary urban fabric of the modernist city.
-Wendy is currently an ASLA-NY Board Member, founder of the ASLA-NY Plant Research Group, and a member of the NY Chapter Climate Action Committee.
-She also works to advocate for material salvage and reclamation in construction with RECLAIM NYC.
+Wendy earned her MLA at SUNY ESF, where her capstone research took her to Brasília, Brazil to investigate the contemporary urban fabric of the modernist city.
+Wendy is a co-chair of the ASLA-NY Climate Action Committee, a founding member of the ASLA-NY Plant Research Group, and a member of RECLAIM NYC, an advocacy group leading the growth of material salvage and reuse in NYC’s design and construction industry.

 LANDSCAPE DESIGNER

-Cate is a landscape designer with experience in both design and environmental planning.
+Cate is a landscape designer with experience in both design and environmental planning at Assemblage.
 She is passionate about projects that improve the health and resilience of both land and community through collaborative design.
 Interested in interdisciplinary work, Cate’s personal design research explores the layered and complex history of sites through drawing, mapping, and other forms of generative exploration.

-In addition to designing, Cate enjoys teaching and most recently co-taught a summer intensive landscape architecture foundation studio at UC Berkeley’s College of Environmental Design.
-Cate holds a BLA from the University of Illinois, Urbana Champaign where she received a National ASLA Student Honor Award and an MLA from UC Berkeley.
+In addition to design, Cate enjoys teaching and most recently co-taught a summer intensive landscape architecture foundation studio at UC Berkeley’s College of Environmental Design.
+Cate holds an MLA from UC Berkeley, and a BLA from the University of Illinois, Urbana Champaign where she received a National ASLA Student Honor Award.
+She also serves as a guest critic at Columbia GSAPP.

 LANDSCAPE INTERN